CMSgov/ab2d-website/filter-claims-data-V2.md

 ---
 layout: api-docs
 title:  "How to Filter Claims Data – V2"
-description:  "Guidance for using AB2D version 2, which implements the Bulk Data Access Implementation Guide V2.0.0."
+description:  "Filter and refine AB2D’s Medicare claims data using HTTP query parameters such as _until, available only with version 2."
 permalink: /filter-claims-data-v2
 in-page-nav: true
 ---